 Due to the serious nature of the charges, you can expect to be placed on very strict conditions.
 Rest assured, we will work to not only secure your release, but also ensure the least restrictive set of bail conditions (including the minimum cash deposit) possible.

 In order for your lawyer to secure less stringent conditions, the judge will need to be satisfied that you will attend court as required, and that you pose no significant risk of harm to the public.
 This may be difficult in a domestic violence case, but not impossible.

 Our lawyers are often successful at persuading the Crown Prosecutor in charge to let our clients out.
 Moreover, we will work to secure your release on conditions that are no more than necessary.
 If we can’t convince the prosecutor, we can conduct a formal bail hearing and work to convince the Court.
 Even if you are ultimately detained, we can appeal that decision on very short notice though a Bail Review.
-Such reviews are conducted at the Court of Queen’s Bench of Alberta.
+Such reviews are conducted at the Court of King’s Bench of Alberta.

 Where can I pay for bail for domestic violence charges in Edmonton?

 If you or a loved one is charged with domestic violence in Edmonton and granted bail, you can pay bail at any bail hearing office (courthouse) in Alberta.
 Even if you live in Calgary, you can pay bail there for someone detained in Edmonton.

 Bail hearing offices in Edmonton are open from 8am until midnight, seven days a week.